bradhowes/LPF/README.md

 Both [macOS](macOS) and [iOS](iOS) have the same code layout:

-* `App` -- code and configury for the application that hosts the AUv3 app extension.
+* `App` -- code and configuration for the application that hosts the AUv3 app extension.
 Again, the app serves as a demo host for the AUv3 app extension.
 * `Extension` -- code and configuration for the extension itself

 The common code is found in various Swift packages under [Packages](Packages) -- including the Objective-C++ kernel